 - Mince up fresh cilantro and sprinkle over the top of the bowl.
 I know some folks don’t care for cilantro, but it really adds a lot of flavor to this recipe.
 If you are not a fan, maybe try a little fresh parsley instead.

-- Next, drizzle with lime juice, or try my delicious Vinegar Sauce that is super easy to make in about 5-minutes.
+- Next, drizzle with lime juice or try my delicious Vinegar Sauce which is super easy to make in about 5-minutes.
+I also like to add a splash of soy sauce and even a sprinkle of homemade furikake Japanese rice seasoning.

-- Add sesame seeds, crushed peanuts, for avocado if desired.
+- Add sesame seeds, crushed peanuts, or avocado if desired.

 Notes